LELEC210X/LELEC210X/contrib/README.md

 ### Section 2.2 - GUI Architecture

 ### Section 2.3 - Saving Graphs from the utility itself
+Currently, there is no way to save graphs directly from the GUI.
+So appart if you take screenshots of the graphs, i would recommend that you take the data from the `.npy` files, and that you plot them with your favourite aesthetic.

+A little tip here, is to use VSCode/VSCodium extension that allow for reading these files, so you can get a idea of what is inside them, sush as :
+- `vscode-pydata-viewer` with `vscode-numpy-viewer` (Both are required)

 <!-- Chapter 3 - Future development if need-be -->
 ## Chapter 3 - Motivation, ideals and pushing development